pragmint/open-practices/capabilities/code-maintainability.md

 ## Nuance

 This section outlines common pitfalls, challenges, or limitations teams commonly encounter when applying this capability.

-<ed> This line (whether it's this exact line or a tweaked version) can be used consistently for all Capabilities, at the start of the Nuance section. </ed>
+The goal here is not to discourage you.
+Rather, the goal is to arm you with the appropriate context so that you can make an informed decision about when and how to implement the capability with your teams.

 ### Gold Plating

-<ed> I've woven some of your Gdoc reply into the text below.
-Again, I like how you articulated it.
-Please review carefully and tweak as needed. </ed>

 The cost of creating and maintaining software systems can add up quickly.
 While it's important to write code that is easy to maintain, this shouldn't be done at the expense of building a perfect system.
 When building re-usable software, teams have to make certain assumptions about how the code may be re-used in the future.
 Making these assumptions is a bit of an art.
 If your team avoids making any assumptions at all, they risk building software that's difficult to alter down the line.
 But if your team makes a bunch of faulty assumptions about the future use of their software — assumptions that are unlikely to come to fruition — they risk wasted time and effort.
 This is known as Gold Plating.